dsu-arl/event-gca-ctf-dojo/reverse-engineering/string-analysis-02/DESCRIPTION.md

 ## Challenge Steps
 Locate the unusual strings within the challenge binary `locateTheStrings`.
 The string will be human readable, but it will also contain special characters to make it stand out a bit more.
 If using the GUI Desktop Workspace option, you will need to navigate to the "challenge" folder with the command: `cd /challenge`

+If an incorrect string is entered on the command line, there is a possibility the program will pause, or "hang."
+If this is the case press and hold the "CTRL" button and then press the "C" button.
+This will terminate the program and you will be able to run it again.

 1. Run `strings` against the challenge binary.
 2. Examine the output and locate the passwords.
 3. Enter the passwords in the correct order to get the final password.